-- If the network fails, e.g. network pressures or plant operating conditions cannot be maintained then the proposed substitutions are deemed to be appropriate. - If the network passes further 0.01GWh/d increments shall be added to the donor NTS Exit Point flow until the network fails and the cut-off point is identified.
-Substitutions shall be proposed consistent with the last network model that did not fail. - 68.
-A final adjustment shall be made to the quantities substituted to correct for rounding up the quantity at the recipient NTS Exit Point in paragraph 55.
+- 70. The appropriate level and combinations of substitution and investment (considering all potential Incremental Obligated Exit Capacity releases) will be confirmed by network analysis.
+This will be achieved by updating the network model for the revised, post-substitution, Non-incremental Obligated Exit Capacity and Funded Incremental Obligated Exit Capacity levels and residual investment.
+The final step in the substitution analysis that was undertaken shall be reversed, by 0.1GWh/d, (i.e. by increasing the Obligated Exit Capacity at the relevant donor NTS Exit Point and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis. - If the network fails, e.g. network pressures or plant operating conditions cannot be maintained then the proposed substitutions are deemed to be appropriate. - If the network passes further 0.1GWh/d increments shall be added to the donor NTS Exit Point flow until the network fails and the cut-off point is identified.
+Substitutions shall be proposed consistent with the last network model that did not fail. - 71.
+A final adjustment shall be made to the quantities substituted to correct for rounding up the quantity at the recipient NTS Exit Point in paragraph 58.
 The quantity substituted shall be reduced to the actual level of the Incremental Obligated Exit Capacity to be released.
-The quantity substituted from the last (and if necessary earlier) donor NTS Exit Point shall be reduced using the exchange rate determined through the substitution analysis. - 69.
+The quantity substituted from the last (and if necessary earlier) donor NTS Exit Point shall be reduced using the exchange rate determined through the substitution analysis. - 72.
 The process detailed above can result in the requirement for residual investment.
-This residual investment will be necessary in respect of the release of Incremental Obligated Exit Capacity at one or more NTS Exit Points and is classified as Funded Incremental Obligated Exit Capacity. - 70.
-National Grid will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through the application of revenue drivers. - 71.
-Where partial substitution is proposed a Revenue Driver will be calculated in accordance with the Generic Revenue Driver Methodology Statement. - 72.
-For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 86 and 94 of the ExCR version 11.0) to reject that application except where a PARCA or IP PARCA has been agreed.
+This residual investment will be necessary in respect of the release of Incremental Obligated Exit Capacity at one or more NTS Exit Points and is classified as Funded Incremental Obligated Exit Capacity. - 73.
+National Gas Transmission will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through Re-opener. - 74.
+Where partial substitution is proposed National Gas Transmission will make a Funded Incremental Obligated Capacity (FIOC) Submission, as defined in the FIOC Guidance and Submissions Requirement Document as per Licence Special Condition 9.13.
+This will facilitate the determination of funding, where required, for the incremental quantity to be released.

+75. For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Gas Transmission reserves the right (in accordance with Part A paragraphs 86 and 94 of the ExCR version 15.0) to reject that application except where a PARCA or IP PARCA has been agreed.